 Benefits of Community Exercise Programs For Seniors

 Socializing among seniors in a group setting is vital.
-Seniors &mdash particularly those widowed or serving as caregiver to spouse &mdash can easily become isolated.
+Seniors, and particularly those widowed or serving as caregiver to a spouse, can easily become isolated.
 Socializing in an aquatic exercise medium can provide a much-needed social outlet.
 Group aquatic exercise programs allow people with similar conditions or fitness desires to encourage and help each other.
 Group sessions also provide an additional medium for social interaction.

 Many facilities have created additional revenue streams by offering the pool to the public, creating new programs and charging a monthly membership fee.
 By offering a diverse array of services, facilities broaden their scope of revenue, create a clinic “community” of users who network and refer others to the facility, and increase visibility within the community, can become the “Community of Choice” in their local area, resulting in increased productivity, increased RUG scores, and better patient mix.

 Exercising Seniors are Less likely to Enter Long-term Care or Get Sick